Accounting for shared covariates in semi-parametric Bayesian additive regression trees: Semi-parametric BART

 \item Then, sequentially update all $T$ trees, one at a time, via

 \item Finally, update

-where $S = \left(\mathbf{y} - \hat{\mathbf{y}}\right)^{\top} \left(\mathbf{y} - \hat{\mathbf{y}}\right)$ and $\hat{\mathbf{y}} = \mathbf{X}_{1} \boldsymbol\beta + \sum_{t = 1}^{T} g\left(\mathbf{X}_{2}, \mathcal{M}_{t}, \mathcal{T}_{t}\right)$. \end{enumerate} In Step \ref{step1}, the linear predictor's parameter estimates and covariance matrix are updated, taking into account the difference between the response and the predictions from all trees.
+where $S = \left(\mathbf{y} - \hat{\mathbf{y}}\right)^{\top} \left(\mathbf{y} - \hat{\mathbf{y}}\right)$ and $\hat{\mathbf{y}} = \mathbf{X}_{1} \boldsymbol\beta + \sum_{t = 1}^{T} g\left(\mathbf{X}_{2}, \bm{\mathcal{M}}_{t}, \mathcal{T}_{t}\right)$. \end{enumerate} In Step \ref{step1}, the linear predictor's parameter estimates and covariance matrix are updated, taking into account the difference between the response and the predictions from all trees.
 In Step \ref{step2}, each tree $t$ is modified considering the updated parameter estimates $\boldsymbol\beta$.
 Finally, the error variance is updated in Step \ref{step3}.

 The main benefits of our approach are i) ease of implementation, relative to GLMs and GAMs, as we can model interactions and non-linearities without requiring pre-specification, ii) improved predictive performance relative to other tree-based methods, and iii) reduced bias relative to other semi-parametric BART models.
-Regarding computational cost, CSP-BART adds negligible time overhead to the standard BART model, especially if the number of columns in $\mathbf{X}_{1}$ is moderate.
-The computational cost of CSP-BART is also comparable to that of SSP-BART, as our novel double moves are not computationally intensive.
+In CSP-BART, practitioners do not need to iv) have prior knowledge of whether $\mathbf{X}_1 \cap \mathbf{X}_2 \ne \emptyset$, v) rely on previous studies to specify interaction effects in $\mathbf{X}_2$, vi) examine interaction plots to determine possible interactions to then specify $\mathbf{X}_2$, or vii) fit several BART-based models in order to compare them with CSP-BART.
+Regarding computational cost, viii) CSP-BART adds negligible time overhead to the standard BART model, especially if the number of columns in $\mathbf{X}_{1}$ is moderate.
+The computational cost of CSP-BART is also comparable to that of SSP-BART, as our novel double moves are not computationally intensive; see Appendix \ref{appendix_semiBART} for details on the comparison of the computational time of BART, SSP-BART, and CSP-BART.

+Finally, we note that CSP-BART may not be suitable for analyses where the number of variables in the BART component is large, given the uniform sampling of the splitting rules.
+In such cases, instead of drawing the splitting variable uniformly as in BART, we recommend the DART model of \citet{linero2018bayesian} which uses a Dirichlet prior on the splitting probabilities, so that more important predictors can be favoured over those which have little or no influence on the response.
+In our implementation\footnote{Available at \url{https://github.com/ebprado/CSP-BART}.}, the `CSP-DART' model is available by specifying \texttt{sparse=TRUE}, though we retain the \texttt{sparse=FALSE} default in all applications herein (apart from the additional results on the TIMSS 2019 data presented in Appendix \ref{appendix_csp_missing}).